-"Probability at Warwick" draws together a variety of probability-related research and activities taking place at Warwick University.
+"Probability at Warwick" draws together a variety of probability-related research and activities taking place at the University of Warwick.

 Probability theory is of great power and utility, and in the last hundred years has made significant contributions to almost all branches of science and engineering.
 Stochastic processes are, for example, ubiquitous throughout mathematical physics, essential in modern finance, and increasingly appear in the study of biological phenomena.
 Moreover, probability theory is a core mathematical discipline in its own right, and has many beautiful connections with other parts of mathematics.
 Some of the main research themes in probability currently being developed in the Department of Statistics are as follows.
 (For more details, please click either on individual list items or here.)